synergy-design-system/synergy-design-system/packages/metadata/STATUS.md

 ## What Is Still Lacking ❌

-### 1. ADR Schema Fields Not Implemented
+### 1. ADR Summary Fields Deferred From v1.0.0

-`shortDescription`, `llmHint`, and `usageHints` were specified in the ADR as AI-optimized summary fields but are **not present** in `src/internal/schemas/core-entity.ts` or any public type.
-CONTEXT.md flags these as "decide before first npm publish."
+`shortDescription`, `llmHint`, and `usageHints` were specified in the ADR as future AI-optimized summary fields, but they are intentionally **deferred from `1.0.0`** and are not part of the current schema or public types.

-**Risk:** If these fields are needed before the package is published, they require coordinated schema + collector + writer + public type changes.
+**Release note:** This is now a scope decision rather than a blocker for the first publish.

 ### 2. Interface Layer Size Budget Exceeded — No CI Guards